crocoder-dev/monorepo/packages/jobboard/website/content/jobs/marketing-intern-riverflex-HLxFN.md

 ## Job description

-## Looking for a paid internship in Amsterdam, Netherlands?
-Join our team as a marketing intern!
+**ooking for a paid internship in Amsterdam, Netherlands?
+Join our team as a marketing intern!**

-## Get hands-on B2B and community marketing experience at a fast-growing start-up.
+**Get hands-on B2B and community marketing experience at a fast-growing start-up.**

 Headquartered in the Netherlands and with offices in UK and Spain, Riverflex is a start-up on a mission to help organisations and people harness the true power of open talent ecosystem and through our Platform, Consulting and Foundry services.
 For more information and details about us, check out our website [https://www.riverflex.com](https://www.riverflex.com/%22%20/).

 As a marketing intern you will be working with a young, ambitious team, playing a key role in our brand and digital marketing strategies.
 You will use your communication skills to support the marketing team in creating powerful content and engaging copy across multiple channels such as social media, online campaigns, email marketing, video marketing, blog articles.

-## What will you get?
+**What will you get?**

 *   Remote position following CET time zone working hours
 *   Be part of a fast-growing start-up with opportunities to develop all-round marketing skills and industry experience